-In a mid-August development update, IOHK finally announced the Cardano smart contract release date, but what exactly are they?
+IOHK has finally announced the Cardano smart contract release date, but what exactly are they?

-Set to go live through Cardano Alonzo, smart contracts are not a new concept in the cryptocurrency world.
+The update known as Cardano Alonzo smart contracts is not a new concept in the cryptocurrency world.
 Ethereum is the most prominent network that makes use of smart contracts, while the bitcoin Taproot upgrade may pave the way for bitcoin’s own smart contract integration.

 Here’s what you need to know about smart contracts.

 At the core level, Cardano smart contracts will function similarly to those on the Ethereum blockchain.
 They will act as executable programs running on the Cardano blockchain.

 Smart contracts act as digital agreements, or guarantees, between two parties.
 Outputs (or transactions) are only executed when the prerequisite conditions (or inputs) have been met.
 Once conditions are met, the transaction executes automatically.
 These transactions and their details will then sit on the Cardano blockchain forever.

 One of the advantages touted about smart contract integration is the lack of individuals, or middlemen, needed to carry out or keep the contracts, as with traditional agreements.
 These elements can often slow down the process.